mmusal/mmusal.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: <a href='#'>Affiliation</a>.Rasim Muzaffer Musal Texas State University mmusal@gmail.com

 profile:
   align: right
-  image: prof_pic.jpg
+  image: musal_profile.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
   more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>McCoy 463</p>
+    <p>601 University Road</p>
+    <p>San Marcos, Texas 78666</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
 latest_posts: true  # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I was born in Izmir, a coastal city in Turkey.
+Currently, I live in Texas, working on applied Bayesian models and teaching Data Mining/Statistical Modeling at Texas State University in San Marcos.
+I enjoy tackling complex problems, whether they're academic or in the realm of adventure.
+I have an affinity for the sea and mountains.
+Some of my favorite places to visit include Moab, Utah; Leadville, Buena Vista, Colorado; San Francisco; Bishop, California; Juneau, Talkeetna, Alaska; and Washington D.C.

+My current focus is on merging Hidden Markov and Spatial Models using STAN.
+Working on this project taught me quite a few things and I would like to post about them and also communicate scientific results.
+I'm also working on optimizing computational processes for these models as they are computationally intense.
+Another area of interest for me is Fraud detection.
+Fraud detection is an interesting problem to tackle since it is involves unsupervised/semi supervised models.